4GeeksAcademy/css-tutorial-exercises-course/exercises/03-Inline-Styles/README.md

 Will set the color of that specific link to red and the font-size to 14px

-*You can append as many CSS rules as you want, within the same line, separated by semi-colon.*
+*You can append as many CSS rules as you want, within the same line, separated by semicolon.*

 ## 📝 Instructions: